sderev/lmtoolbox/tools/define/README.md

 ## Prerequisites

 * `llm` needs to be installed.
 You can find it [here](https://github.com/simonw/llm).
-Follow the instructions in its README for installation details.
+Follow the instructions in its README for the official installation details and documentaton.

+You can also check [the installation process I recommend](https://github.com/sderev/llm-toolbox#install-llm-with-pipx).

 ## Installation